xDavunix05/L2-Macflood-tool/README.md

 ## Disclaimer

-- **WiFi cards are not compatible** with this MAC flooder tool; only Ethernet interfaces are supported.
 - Use this tool **ONLY** on routers or switches you own or have explicit permission to test.
 - **Unauthorized use is unethical and illegal.**
 - MAC table overflow attacks from this tool may only affect a small number of outdated or improperly configured switches or routers that do not limit MAC addresses.